gpolaert/agileek.github.io/_drafts/2015-04-05-docker-layers.md

 * Clean everything that is not necessary

-The example with the android sdk works for all archives that must be extracted
+The example with the android sdk works for all archives that must be extracted.

-Below are templates from our experience that we think doesn't alter readability while reducing the layers and the size of the docker image
+Below are templates from our experience that we think doesn't alter readability while reducing the layers and the size of the docker image.

 ### APT
 {% highlight docker %}